-Feeding back your views to the University
+Feeding Back Your Views to the University

 The University is committed to reviewing and continually improving its practice.
-The main ways in which we seek feedback are through:
+The University aims to engage students as active partners in their education (Education Strategy 2016/21).
+Three key ways in which we seek feedback are through:

-- a) Staff / Student Liaison Committees (SSLCs)
+- a) Staff / Student Liaison Committees (SSLCS)

-- b) surveys
+- b) Surveys and evaluations

-- c) the Students' Union.
+- c) The Students' Union.

-We also use focus groups, Departmental working parties, and various kinds of feedback session.
+We also use focus groups, Departmental working parties, 'Let's Talk' events, in-class opportunities and various kinds of feedback sessions.

-You can get actively involved in determining how your educational and student experiences are organised by becoming active in the Students' Union or by letting your Department know that you are interested in contributing.
+You can get actively involved in determining how your educational and student experiences are organised by becoming active in the Students' Union, by letting your Department know that you are interested in contributing, and by working in partnership with staff in your academic department and across other services at the University to co-creation solutions to improve the learning and teaching, and wider student experience.

-Every Department has a formal system so that all students can comment routinely, in confidence and anonymously on the learning experience they have received.
+On top of the informal mechanisms like talking with your Unit Convenor and your Director of Studies, every Department has a formal system so that all students can comment routinely, in confidence and anonymously on the learning experience they have received.
 Such comments help us to check that:

-- you have a clear idea of the aims and requirements of each unit you study - our teaching is effective and stimulating - the advice and feedback we provide on your work is helpful - our resources are suitable
+- you have a clear idea of the aims and requirements of each unit you study - our teaching is effective and stimulating - the advice and feedback we provide on your work is helpful - our resources are suitable.

 You will be asked to complete a short online unit evaluation for units you have studied.
-You will also be asked to complete surveys periodically on your experience of the programme as a whole.
+You will also be asked to complete surveys from time to time on your experience of the programme as a whole.
 Please complete each evaluation fully, thoughtfully, and candidly.
 In particular, please tell us not only your opinion but also the reasons behind your opinion.

 When we receive responses to evaluations, we analyse them - especially the positive suggestions for change and concerns that are voiced.
+'We' doesn't just mean the University but students and their elected representatives too!
+Evaluation and survey data are always encouraged to be looked at in partnership between students and staff, so that solutions to the issues raised can be co-created together.
 Student feedback and the resulting actions are taken into consideration in annual monitoring of units and programmes.
-Survey results are discussed at committees where student representatives have the opportunity to input to any action plans developed in response to the issues raised.
+Survey results are discussed at committees where student representatives have the opportunity to input into any action plans developed in response to the issues raised.

 Your feedback is important to both the University and the Students' Union.
 Please keep telling us what is going well and what needs to get better.
+Try not to store issues up for a future SSLC meeting or the Unit Evaluations.
+Talking early to your Unit Convenor and Director of Studies will mean that any potential issues can be solved sooner thus enhancing your own experience on a particular Unit.
 We will communicate how feedback on units and programmes, and the wider student experience, has been acted upon.

-Student representatives
+Student Representatives

-As a student of the University you are automatically a member of the Students' Union (although you have a right to opt out - see section below on [Students' Union membership](#)).
+As a student of the University, you are automatically a member of the Students' Union (although you have a right to opt out - see section below on Students' Union membership).
 Officers of the Students' Union represent students' interests on University decision-making bodies.
 In addition, numerous elected student representatives play important roles on various Departmental, Faculty/School and University committees.
 All student representatives are elected through online elections facilitated by the Students' Union.